element-hq/element-meta/docs/crypto/trust_v1.md

 If users deviate from the regular processes or there is a malicious homeserver inserting new devices, unverified devices can appear.

 To cover for the risk of information leakage, the following steps will be taken
-1. Users on untrusted devices cannot send or receive messages in encrypted rooms
+1. Users on untrusted devices cannot send or receive messages in encrypted rooms (for now the application won't block sending messages but inform the users about the state)
 2. Users on untrusted devices are informed about this state and guided to device verification to resolve it

 ## Settings